sigmaco/afx/qwadro/draw/README.md

 ![Logo](doc/qwadro-banner-2048x520-bg-t.png)

-# Advanced Video Graphics Extensions & Experiments (AVX)
+# Accelerated Video Graphics Extensions (AVX)
-A subproject of **Acceleration Frameworks Extensions & Experiments** (**AFX**)
+Video graphics extensions for Qwadro **Acceleration Framework Experimental** (**AFX**)

 ## Overview

-**Advanced Video Graphics Extensions & Experiments** (**AVX**) is a subproject extending the
-**Acceleration Frameworks Extensions & Experiments** (**AFX**) ecosystem with a complete, scalable,
-hardware-accelerated video graphics foundation.
+**AVX**, alphabetism and initalism for **Accelerated Video Graphics Extensions**, is an amendment to the **Acceleration Framework Experimental** (**AFX**) extending the Qwadro Execution Ecosystem with a complete, scalable, hardware-accelerated video graphics foundation.

-AVX achieves this by defining and establishing the **Qwadro Video Graphics Infrastructure**, a unified, device-agnostic, low-level video graphics subsystem that standardizes how accelerated video graphics
-devices are discovered, negotiated, initialized, and operated within the AFX ecosystem.
+AVX achieves this by defining and establishing the **Qwadro Video Graphics Infrastructure**, a unified, device-agnostic, low-level video graphics subsystem that standardizes how accelerated video graphics devices are discovered, negotiated, initialized, and operated within the AFX ecosystem.

-AVX provides the **infrastructure and device-driver interfaces** required to build rendering runtimes on top of a stable, explicit, cross-platform
+AVX provides the **infrastructure** and **device-driver** interfaces required to build rendering runtimes on top of a stable, explicit, cross-platform
 foundation.

-Alongside AVX exists the **AUX** subproject:

-## Advanced MMUX Extensions & Experiments (AUX)

-**Advanced MMUX Extensions & Experiments** (**AUX**) is a second AFX subproject focusing on the
+Alongside AVX exists the **Accelerated MMUX Experimental** (**AUX**) amendment.
+AUX is another amendment for AFX focusing on the system-wide integration side of the user experience.
-system-integration side of GPU acceleration.

-AUX provides a shell and desktop-environment intercommunication layer that eliminates the
-historical issues developers face when trying to interface video graphics runtimes with the host system.
+AUX provides a shells and desktop-environment intercommunication layers that eliminates the historical issues developers face when trying to interface video graphics runtimes with the host system.

-Instead of requiring applications or runtimes to manually deal with platform-specific windowing
-systems, surface creation APIs, or environment hooks, AUX offers:
+Instead of requiring applications or runtimes to manually deal with platform-specific windowing systems, surface creation APIs, or environment hooks, AUX offers:

 - A unified, platform-independent interface for context and surface creation
 - A strict communication channel between the AFX ecosystem and the system shell
-- A mechanism to “hook up” to the GPU without touching OS-specific APIs
+- A mechanism to "hook up" to the GPU without touching OS-specific APIs
 - A clean environment for graphics runtimes built on top of AVX/VGI

 Together, AVX handles the GPU, and AUX handles the shell.

 ## AVX: Goals and Capabilities
 AVX provides:

 - A unified cross-platform model for GPU device discovery